GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 ```

-## Add a thumbnails and images previews
+## Add a thumbnail and images previews

 A pack with an attractive thumbnail makes it more visible, contrasted colors can be used.
 The thumbnail should reflect the pack's content.